 There are two main gestures to navigate within the workspace on a Wall.
 Both are familiar and based on current and popular touch devices.

-Pinching the screen allows you to zoom in or zoom out of your view of the workspace.
+Pinching the screen allows you to zoom in or zoom out (sometimes referred to as Scroll In/Out) of your view of the workspace.
 To zoom in, place your index finger and thumb on the screen and then bring them toward each other.
 To zoom out, reverse the motion and spread your index finger and thumb apart.

 Note: The minimum and maximum size of any given object is based on its native resolution.

-To move your view of the workspace, place two fingers on the background grid of the workspace and drag in whatever direction you want to go.
+To move your view of the workspace, place one finger on the background grid of the workspace and drag in whatever direction you want to go.
 To stop, lift your fingers from the screen.

 There are five touch gestures for interacting with your content on the Wall.
 Each gesture allows you to interact with the assets in the workspace in different ways.